coderefinery/manuals/lesson-design.md

 ## Writing

 There is not much here yet, mostly just follow the "backwards lesson design" above.
-The hardest part is coming up with good exercises, so our practical advice is to mix and match from the two taxonomies at the bottom and the exercise types.
+The hardest part is coming up with good exercises, so our practical advice is to leave plenty of time for this and talk with others.
+There is inspiration at the bottom of this page.
 Try to think of diverse types of exercises.

 Exercise design is the time it is most useful to be with others to do brainstorming, so we highly recommend discussing with others at this